5 Reasons Why Audrey Hepburn Was Amazing

 Denied society’s ideas of beauty: Audrey Hepburn was very different to other beauties of the time.
 She was not voluptuous, she was not like Marilyn Monroe (Breakfast at Tiffany’s was originally written for Marilyn Monroe).
 Audrey had a very different look.
 One which was quite different to society’s views of beauty at the time.
 She knew what worked well for her, and said that you can be feminine in many different ways.
 Audrey Hepburn was Givenchy’s muse!

-Not only was Audrey Hepburn a beautiful person on the outside, she was beautiful on the inside too (such a cliche thing to say, but it is true).
+Audrey Hepburn was not just a beautiful person on the outside, she was beautiful on the inside too.

-Audrey has always been someone I look up to, simply because she seemed like a kind and caring person.
+She has always been someone I look up to, and she always seemed like a kind and caring person.
 She went through poverty and war early on in her life, and I don’t think many people actually know that!

 To finish off, I will leave you with one of my favourite Audrey quotes: